 We call $\boxedo{\du{v,e}}$ the \emph{weight of $e$ at $v$}.
 If $u$ is any other vertex of $\Gamma$ such that $e$ lies in the unique geodesic of $\Gamma$ joining $u$ and $v$, we write $\boxedo{\du{v,u}} := \du{v,e}$.
 We view this as the weight in the neighborhood of $v$ pointing towards $u$.
-The \emph{total weight} of a node $v$ of $\Gamma$ is the product $\displaystyle{\boxedo{\du{v}}:=\!\!\!\!\prod_{e\in E(\starT{\Gamma}{v})}\!\!\!\! \du{v,e}}$. \end{definition}
+The \emph{total weight} of a node $v$ of $\Gamma$ is the product $\displaystyle{\boxedo{\du{v}}:=\!\!\!\!\prod_{e\in \starT{\Gamma}{v}}\!\!\!\! \du{v,e}}$. \end{definition}

-\begin{remark} Abusing notation, we may view $\starT{\Gamma}{v}$ as a splice diagram with weights around its unique node $v$ inherited from $\Gamma$.
-Splice diagrams with a single node will be referred to as \emph{star splice diagrams}, and the underlying graphs as \emph{star trees}. \end{remark}
+\begin{remark} Let $(\Gamma,\{\du{v,e}\}_{v,e})$ be a splice diagram.
+For simplicity, we remove the collection of weights from the notation and simply use $\Gamma$ to refer to the splice diagram.
+By a similar abuse of notation, we may view $\starT{\Gamma}{v}$ also as a splice diagram, whose weights around its unique node $v$ are inherited from $\Gamma$.
+Splice diagrams with one node will be referred to as \emph{star splice diagrams}, and the underlying graphs as \emph{star trees}. \end{remark}